david-jurado-gonzalez/mcp-server-browserbase/stagehand-mcp/src/resources/ai_assistant_guide.md

 - `stagehand_observe`: Observes the current web page to identify actionable elements (e.g., buttons, links, input fields).
 This tool provides a list of these elements, including their selectors and descriptions, which can then be used for precise interactions with `stagehand_act`.
 - `screenshot`: Take a screenshot of the current page.
 - `stagehand_agent_execute`: Executes a natural language instruction using the Stagehand agent.
+- `stagehand_copy_as_markdown`: Captures HTML content from the current page (from the current selection, the visible part of the page, or a specific DOM element identified by a selector) and converts it to Markdown format.

 ### How to use the tools: